The Bankrate promise

 The loan amount you request isn’t necessarily what you will receive.
 While reviewing your loan application, lenders will consider all the above factors to determine how much you can borrow.

-Some lenders require you to provide collateral (such as equipment or inventory) that they can claim if you don’t pay back your loan.
+Some lenders require you to provide collateral (such as equipment or inventory) they can claim if you don’t repay your loan.
 For instance, if you receive an SBA 7(a) loan over $350,000, you’ll need to secure it with business assets.

-If your business collateral isn’t valued at enough to cover the entire loan amount, you’ll also need to put up personal assets to account for the difference.
+If your business collateral’s value doesn’t cover the entire loan amount, you’ll need to put up personal assets to account for the difference.

 Difficulty of getting a loan by type